Resource Adequacy Mechanisms in the National Electricity Market

 Power systems provide an essential service to consumers by producing, transporting and delivering electricity.
 To deliver a reliable supply of electricity, sufficient provision of energy resources needs to be made at the appropriate time and location to match demand – this is referred to as resource adequacy.

-Delivering such resource adequacy is increasingly challenging as Australia’s National Electricity Market is undergoing a rapid transition in which share of generation from renewable intermittent sources, notably solar and wind generation, is increasing rapidly.
+Delivering such resource adequacy is increasingly challenging as Australia’s National Electricity Market is undergoing a transition in which share of generation from renewable intermittent sources, notably solar and wind generation, is increasing rapidly.
 This puts increasing pressure on regulators and policymakers to ensure that the appropriate wholesale market and other mechanisms are in place to deliver resource adequacy for consumers at value for money.

 FTI Consulting examined the conditions under which electricity markets may fail to deliver resource adequacy.
 Based on this analysis, FTI’s report highlights, in a systematic way, how potential Resource Adequacy Mechanisms can, in certain circumstances, complement electricity markets, and thus support resource adequacy in the NEM.